baidefeis89/electwitter/readme.md

  - "start": Run electron app with react
  - "prettier": Format all files
  - "test": Run all test
+ - "test:update-snapshots": Run all test updating the snapshots
  - "build": Not implemented yet